Sahil-Mhatre8201/ai-resources-hub-frontend/RESPONSIVE_DESIGN_UPDATES.md

 # Responsive Design & Mobile Optimization - Summary

 ## Overview
-The entire AI Resources Hub frontend has been refactored to be fully responsive and mobile-friendly.
+The entire Spartan AI Hub frontend has been refactored to be fully responsive and mobile-friendly.
 All components now use Tailwind CSS responsive breakpoints (sm:, md:, lg:) to provide an optimal viewing experience across all device sizes.

 ---